AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 - Stateful representations

-  Connectivity elements in topology reflect state of the object:
+  Connectivity elements in Topology reflect the state of the object:

-    - Connections between Aviatrix gateways are drawn with color codes representing the status of their connection.
+    - Connections between Aviatrix gateways are drawn with color codes representing the status of their connections.
     - Aviatrix gateway icons represent the state of the gateway.
-A down gateway is shown in the black line.
+A gateway that is down is shown as a black line.
     - Tunnels statuses are shown with green or red lines, representing the status of the link.
 - Search for any objects and their properties

-  In the topology, you can search for any objects that are plotted.
+  In Topology, you can search for any objects that are plotted.
 This allows you to quickly isolate and identify resources that you are looking for in your entire environment and across clouds.

 Interacting with Topology
 ---------------------------
-Objects on the topology support drag and drop.
-You can click, drag and drop resources to reorganize the objects
+Objects on the topology maps support drag and drop.
+You can click, drag and drop resources to reorganize the objects.

-.. tip:: You can multi-select objects for drag and drop by holding control/command key and selecting
+.. tip:: You can multi-select objects for drag and drop by holding control/command key and selecting.

 - Search

   The search box allows you to filter the objects that are plotted on the topology.

 - Filter

-  Filter menu offers the option to hide/show different category of the object, to ensure topology shows only what you as the user care about
+  Filter menu offers the option to hide/show different categories of the objects to ensure the topology shows only what you care about.

 - Layout

   You can save and reload layouts in the topology using the layout menu.
-If you prefer the topology to load a default layout, you can select one as the default
+If you prefer the topology to load a default layout, you can select one as the default.

 - Physics options

   By default topology objects are organized using physics engines.
-This menu allows you to configure physical gravity settings that manages placement of objects.
-You can adjust different parameters, or turn the physics off completely for complete control over placement of the objects
+This menu allows you to configure physical gravity settings that manage the placement of objects.
+You can adjust different parameters, or turn the physics off completely for complete control over placement of the objects.

 Performing diagnostics from Topology
 -------------------------------------

 The Aviatrix gateways running in your multi-cloud network enable you to run diagnostics from them directly from Topology.
 Performing diagnostics from Topology can dramatically reduce the time spent troubleshooting issues.

 To perform diagnostics from Topology (from an Aviatrix Gateway):